Alfresco/docs-alfresco/sap-cloud/latest/index.md

 > **Important:** The SAP Cloud Connector module can be applied to several versions of Content Services.
 See [Prerequisites]({% link sap-cloud/latest/install/index.md %}#prerequisites) and [Supported Platforms]({% link sap-cloud/latest/support/index.md %}) for more.

+> **Note:**
+>
-> **Note:** This documentation only covers how to use Content Services with the SAP Cloud Connector.
+> * This documentation only covers how to use Content Services with the SAP Cloud Connector.
+>
+> * The Alfresco Content Connector for SAP Cloud can be applied to Alfresco Content Services 7.0 - 7.3 only.